-The EPD is intended to represent an industry average for heterogeneous vinyl flooring.
+The EPD is intended to represent an industry average for vinyl tile.
 The average is weighted based on the mass of product manufactured at each member's facility (i.e., vertical averaging).
 Product accounted for in this EPD represents around 90% of heterogeneous vinyl flooring sold in North America.
 Key technical properties are shown in Table 1.